IgniteUI/igniteui-docfx/en/components/overlay_position.md

 ### Changing existing position settings

-To change the position settings of an already existing strategy is using, override any of the settings of that strategy:
+To change the position settings of an already existing strategy, override any of the settings of that strategy:
 ```typescript
     // overlaySettings is an existing object of type OverlaySettings
     // overlaySettings.positionStrategy is an existing PositionStrategy with settings of type PositionSettings